 15. Update your garage door

-Remodeling magazine’s report shows that updating your garage door is the second best renovation for recouping costs, earning you back 94.5% of what you spent.
+Remodeling magazine’s report shows that updating your garage door is the best renovation for recouping costs.
 The garage door may be something you overlook, but making sure it works properly and looks nice can help you nudge your home price just that much higher.
 If you can reuse the motorized opener, this home renovation will cost less than if you have to replace the electronics.